 - R260.12 If, in the course of carrying out professional activities, a senior professional accountant becomes aware of information concerning non-compliance or suspected non-compliance, the accountant shall obtain an understanding of the matter.
-This understanding shall include: - (a) The nature of the non-compliance or suspected non-compliance and the circumstances in which it has occurred or might occur; - (b) The application of the relevant laws and regulations to the circumstances; and - (c) An assessment of the potential consequences to the employing organization, investors, creditors, employees or the wider public. - 260.12 A1 A senior professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
+This understanding shall include: - (a) The nature of the non-compliance or suspected non-compliance and the circumstances in which it has occurred or might occur; - (b) The application of the relevant laws and regulations to the circumstances; and

+- (c) An assessment of the potential consequences to the employing organization, investors, creditors, employees or the wider public. - As senior professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
 However, the accountant is not expected to have a level of understanding of laws and regulations greater than that which is required for the accountant's role within the employing organization.
-Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body.
+Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body. - 260.12 A2 Depending on the nature and significance of the matter, the senior professional accountant might cause, or take appropriate steps to cause, the matter to be investigated internally.
+The accountant might also consult on a confidential basis with others within the employing organization or a professional body, or with legal counsel.